t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 in specifications
 that appear obtuse and difficult to read and understand to the "uninitiated".

-We are advocating for clear articulation of the intent and implicit or ecxplicit assumptions in specifications using the common terminology.
+We are advocating for clear articulation of the intent and implicit or explicit assumptions in specifications using the common terminology.
 Such clarifications would aid readers and